kwaljee/genai-canvas-app/README.md

 1. Click the chat button (💬) in the bottom-right corner
 2. Select your preferred Ollama model from the dropdown
-3. Ask questions about your GenAI canvas or request suggestions
+3. Ask questions about your Blended AI canvas or request suggestions
 4. Use the "Check Connection" button to verify Ollama connectivity
 5. Clear the conversation with the trash icon when needed